-Consistent with the multitudinous processes impacting CAP evolution, a wide variety of thermodynamic structures were observed during PCAPS.
-A small sample of some of the temperature profiles is presented in Fig. 5.
-For reference, the crest of the confining topography is found at approximately 700 hPa.
+Vertical Deformation: Differential vertical motions within the vertical column acting to compress or disperse isentropes.

-The first sounding, shown in Fig. 5a, was collected shortly before the terminus of IOP3 and demonstrates a “classic” nocturnal inversion.
-Following a night of clear skies and radiational cooling, a temperature inversion extends from the surface to 830 hPa, above which the temperature decreases at a nearly adiabatic rate .
+The profiles in Fig. 5 reflect the impact of these processes on the thermodynamic structure within the valley.
+The first sounding from near the end of IOP3 (Fig. 5a) is a “classic” nocturnal inversion, which actually occurred rarely during PCAPS.
+Following a night of clear skies and radiational cooling, the temperature inversion extends from the surface to 830 hPa, above which the temperature decreases at a nearly adiabatic rate .
 Conversely, the dew point temperature decreases rapidly with height reaching a minimum at the top of the inversion layer.
-Strong veering winds occur above the CAP, indicative of warm air advection, while weak winds are observed near the surface.
-Simple soundings of this type were rare during PCAPS.

-The sounding in Fig. 5b, which was collected during IOP 9, demonstrates the impact of boundary layer clouds on CAP structure.
-The profile indicates a layer of stratocumulus clouds, residing between 850 and 810 hPa, capped by a remarkably strong inversion.
-Within and below the cloud layer the lapse rate is nearly moist-adiabatic, suggesting that cloud top radiational cooling generates weak moist-convection within the boundary layer.
+The sounding during IOP 9 demonstrates the impact of boundary layer clouds on CAP structure (Fig. 5b).
+A layer of stratocumulus clouds was present between 850 and 810 hPa capped by a strong inversion.
+Within and below the cloud layer the lapse rate is nearly moist adiabatic, suggesting that cloud top radiational cooling generates weak moist convection within the boundary layer.
 Cloud top cooling is also the hypothesized source of the sharp elevated inversion.
-Similar thermodynamic profiles were observed during the late stages of IOPs 1 and 5.

-Alternatively, clouds may occur within CAPs without generating mixing.
-Obtained during IOP 6, the sounding shown in Fig. 5c contains a modest inversion that extends from near the surface to 800 hPa.
-The profile is nearly saturated at all levels from the surface to 500 hPa with only a diminutive mixed layer immediately above the ground.
-Light snow was observed falling into the CAP at this time, but did little to diminish its strength.
+Similar thermodynamic profiles were observed during the late stages of IOPs 1 and 5 and reflect that many CAPs are not characterized by strong stability from the surface upwards to crest level.
+On some occasions, clouds were observed within CAPs without substantive vertical mixing near the ground (Fig. 5c, IOP 6).
+The passage of a weak trough with light snow falling from the saturated layer aloft was not sufficient to eliminate the inversion extending downward from 800 hPa.
 In fact, the CAP persisted for 3 additional days.
-Cloud top cooling does not occur within the CAP in this instance because clouds extend to great depth and are present at multiple levels.